Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## queryAssetTypes

 *queryAssetTypes* sends the notary a list of asset type IDs in a string map (for example, gold or silver), to query the Notary if it supports these asset types.
 It is a simple message for determining if certain asset types are there are not.
-The notary replies with true or false, in response to each queried asset type.
+The Notary replies with true or false, in response to each queried asset type.

 * Attribute `nymboxHash`: Identifier.
 TODO.